loader

 Other Structures Other buildings or structures on your property

-Contents Your personal belongings - furniture, clothing, appliances, etc.
+Contents Your personal belongings such as furniture, clothing, and appliances

 Liability Your personal legal liability

-Additional living expenses after a loss Compensation for temporary expenses, hotels, motels or other temporary accommodations while your home is not livable or under repair from a covered loss
+Additional living expenses after a loss Compensation for temporary expenses such as hotels, motels, or other accommodations while your home is not livable or is under repair from a covered loss

-Replacement Cost Guarantee Ensure you have the right amount of coverage to replace it
+Replacement Cost Guarantee Helps ensure you have the right amount of coverage to replace your home

 Dwelling Fire Policy

-This policy is often used for homes rented to tenants or homes that are otherwise hard to insure.
+This policy is often used for homes rented to tenants or homes that are otherwise difficult to insure.

 Who Should Consider the FAIR Plan?